pentandra/lifepreserver/METADATA.md

 If a proposal has been submitted, when it was.

-## Metadata relating to document rendering and disposition
+## Metadata relating to inclusion of items in local indices

 ### [`is_hidden`]

-If true, item is excluded from sitemap, feeds, search, and other indices.
+If true, item is excluded from sitemap, feeds, search, and other local indices.

 ### [`is_hidden_from_human_search`]